 This is true for most things in WordPress, but you should generally try to use one plugin for a specific task, excluding the situational plugins.
 It’s no different for SEO or security plugins.

 This is because plugins can often interfere with one another.
-The end result is that you have two plugins that don’t work and that could easily tank your website’s rankings on its own.
+The end result is that you have two plugins that don’t work and that could easily tank your website’s rankings on their own.

 When just starting out, you really won’t need a feature-rich redirection plugin.
 Instead, you will just need some simple tools that can make a redirection.
 Yet, this changes as your website grows.